MISSEY/Vegetation-Land-Segmentation-and-Classification/FCIS/README.md

 ### Installation

-* Docker image can be found in docker hub which already has environment [FCIS_MXNET](https://hub.docker.com/repository/docker/smishra03/mxnet).
+* Docker image can be found in docker hub [FCIS_MXNET](https://hub.docker.com/repository/docker/smishra03/mxnet) which already has environment to run FCIS.

 ### Demo